leads-project/infinispan-avro/README.md

 This project is also intended to be used in conjunction with the Infinispan support for [Apache Gora](https://github.com/leads-project/gora-infinispan), in order to execute Hadoop map-reduce tasks on top of Infinispan.

 ### Installation
 This project is based upon Maven and makes use of Infinispan 7.2.5.Final.
-Below, we explain how to install the Avro support for insfinispan.
+Below, we explain how to install the Avro support for Infinispan.

 ```
 git clone https://github.com/leads-project/infinispan-avro.git